mennooo/apex-modular-js/README.md

 ```
 dist/kscope/kscope.zip
 ```
 Please upload the file `dist/kscope/kscope.zip` to APEX Static Application Files in the sample application.
+At this point you can use the new code in the application.

 ## About the APEX sample application